Information

 Disabled button

-Disabled buttons can confuse users so only include them if user research shows that they are helpful in your particular use case.
+Disabled buttons can confuse users.
+Only include them if user research shows that they are helpful in your particular use case.

 Sample HTML